Unsupervised domain adaptation for radioisotope identification in gamma spectroscopy: Background

 In this analysis, we consider the setting where we have access to a labeled \emph{source domain} and an unlabeled \emph{target domain}.
 The source domain $\mathcal{D}_s=\{(x_i^s,y_i^s)\}_{i=1}^{n_s}$ consists of $n_s$ labeled spectra drawn from $P_s(x,y)$, and the target domain $\mathcal{D}_t=\{x_j^t\}_{j=1}^{n_t}$ consists of $n_t$ spectra drawn from $P_t(x)$ for which labels are not available during training.
 We first pretrain a \emph{source-only} model using the labeled source domain $\mathcal{D}_s$, writing our model as the composition $h_{\theta,\phi}=g_\phi\circ f_\theta$, where $f_\theta:\mathcal{X}\to\mathbb{R}^d$ is the feature extractor and $g_\phi:\mathbb{R}^d\to\Delta^K$ is the classifier.
 Here, we represent the feature extractor as the entire neural network up to (and including) the penultimate layer, and the classifier as the final dense classification head.
 We thus write the source-only pretraining objective as follows:

 where $\ell(\cdot,\cdot)$ is the cross-entropy loss.
 After pretraining a source-only model by minimizing Eq.~\ref{eq:source_only}, we consider various UDA methods (Sections~\ref{ADDA}--\ref{SimCLR}) which introduce a modified training objective to encourage alignment between feature distributions $f_{\theta}(\mathcal{D}_s)$ and $f_{\theta}(\mathcal{D}_t)$ using unlabeled target samples from $\mathcal{D}_t$.
+All of the following UDA algorithms were implemented from scratch using TensorFlow~\cite{tensorflow2015whitepaper}.